PramodaHS/terraform-jenkins-staticwebsite/README.md

-# S3 Static Website Hosting with Terraform and Jenkins
+# AWS S3 STATIC WEBSITE HOSTING WITH TERRAFORM AND JENKINS

 ## Overview
 This project demonstrates how to deploy a static website using AWS S3, Terraform for infrastructure as code, and Jenkins for CI/CD automation.
 The infrastructure includes an S3 bucket for hosting, and Terraform state management using a remote S3 bucket with DynamoDB for state locking.